microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaFeatureRolloutPolicyDirectoryObject.md

 ```

 ## Description
-an admin will use this cmdlet to remove groups from the cloud authentication roll-out policy.
+An admin will use this cmdlet to remove groups from the cloud authentication roll-out policy.
 Users in these groups will start authenticating against the global authentication policy (e.g.
-federation).
+Federation).

 ## Examples